semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 `.semaphore/semaphore.yml` auto promotes `p1.yml`, which is as follows:

-The pipeline of `p1.yml` auto promotes `p2.yml`, which is as follows:
+The pipeline of `p1.yml` auto promotes `p2.yml`, which has the following
+contents: